|

 represented a wild and savage hew.

-If they looked behind them, there was a mighty ocean which
+If they looked behind them, there was a mighty ocean

-civil parts of the world.
+all civil parts of the world.

 Some of the party wanted to continue south but they were